Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 }

-Margins aren't just limited to positive values; they're also They can be negative, which can be useful in certain design cases.
+Margins are not limited to positive values only; they can also be negative, which can be useful in certain design cases.

 Positioning

-• static: This is the default position.
-The element follows the normal flow of the document.
+- static: It is the default position.
+The element follows the normal document flow.

-• related: It allows you to move an element from its normal position, without affecting other elements.
+- relative: Allows moving an element from its normal position without affecting other elements.

-• absolute: The element is positioned relative to its first positioned ancestor (that has no position).
-Static).
+- absolute: The element is positioned relative to its first positioned ancestor (that does not have

 Responsiveness